dodogabrie/NN_from_scratch/README.md

-# NN_from_scratch
+# CyNeural
-Neural Network from scratch with cython
+Neural Network with cython